 This plugin is for those of you that want an ecommerce store on your website.
 So basically you want to sell things!
 Link it with Paypal, create a product and you can be selling on your site within minutes.
 Woocommerce is a basic free plugin but there are so many add ons, my advice is to start with the basic plugin and if there is a feature that it doesn’t have do some research on an add on that will help you do that – or feel free to post in the Facebook Group and we can help you.

-I just spoke about your site getting hacked and Wordfence is a plugin that helps prevent that.
+I just spoke about your site getting hacked and Wordfence is on of the best WordPress plugin that helps prevent that.
 It alerts you of any suspicious activity on your site, any malware etc. It scans your site periodically and let’s you know if there is a problem.
 If people are trying to get in then Wordfence let’s you know.

 WP Fastest Cache